 Before you scoff at the idea of acrylics, just think: Wouldn’t it be nice to go two weeks without a manicure and still have long shiny nails?
 We think so.
 While there are quite a few perks to fake nails, there are some downsides as well, namely damage to your real nails.
-Therefore, we reached out to Gina Edwards, celebrity manicurist for Kiss Products Inc., to learn how to remove fake nails without damaging your real ones.
+Therefore, we reached out to Gina Edwards, celebrity manicurist for Kiss Products Inc., and Pattie Yankee, celebrity nail artist for Dashing Diva, to learn how to remove fake nails without damaging your real ones.

 Gina Edwards is a celebrity manicurist and brand ambassador for Kiss Products Inc. Her work has been featured in numerous beauty and fashion editorials as well as covers for the likes of Vogue, Harper's BAZAAR, and Narcisse.

 There is nothing worse than walking around with a set of fake nails only to find that they are beginning to fall off.
-Since going to the salon to get your nails taken off isn’t always an option, we asked Edwards to tell us how to remove fake nails from home.
-While she recommends seeing a licensed nail professional, as they can effectively minimize damage to your natural nails, she has a few at-home removal tips that will come in handy if you’re ever in a bind.
-For Edwards tips on how to remove fake nails yourself, keep reading.
+Since going to the salon to get your nails taken off isn’t always an option, we asked Edwards and Yankee to tell us how to remove fake nails from home.
+While they each recommend seeing a licensed nail professional, in order to effectively minimize any damage to your natural nails, these two nail professionals have a few at-home removal tips to share that will come in handy if you’re ever in a bind.
+For Edwards and Yankee's tips on how to remove fake nails yourself, keep reading.

 Use Pure Acetone